derekburgess/simcraft/README.md

 `--heatmap` -- Shows the distribution of units by `mass` and `flux`, calling out black holes.
 Interesting for analyzing black hole evolution in proximity to possible exoplanets, i.e. "possible civilizations".

+`--time` -- Displays the change in the 3 primary unit `types`, Molecular Clouds, Protostars, and Primordial Black Holes.
+Calculating the stars from the molecular clouds to add a layer of ambiguity and adjustment in the analysis phase.

 `--time_3d`  -- Displays a 3D plot of change in unit `type` over time including `X`an `Y` position.

-`--timeseries` -- Displays the change in the 3 primary unit `types`, Molecular Clouds, Protostars, and Primordial Black Holes.
-Calculating the stars from the molecular clouds to add a layer of ambiguity and adjustment in the analysis phase.

 ![hehe](/assets/demo_211123.gif)